SeeratArora/WVD-Immersion/04-Access-Workspace-Using-Browser.md

 In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using browser.

-1. Open the following URL in a new browser tab, this will lead us to the Remote Desktop Web Client.
+1. Open the following URL in a new browser tab in the JumpVM.
+This URL will lead us to the Remote Desktop Web Client.

    ```aka.ms/wvdarmweb```